 Anyway, we started dating and six months later, we broke up.
 By we, I mean him.
 And by me, I moved on.
 Like, fast.
 I married the idiot creepy boyfriend.
 That didn’t last.

 Then I left for California.
 This, at the time, was the only viable option for me, living with my aunt in the Los Angeles area or living with my cousin up in Lompoc.
 Second choice, please.
 During my stay, letters started coming.
 They were really beautiful, all dated 1991-2.
 After a tumultuous year out on the coast (where I made some of the best friends of my life) I came home.
 Chris was waiting, with a dainty gold cross necklace he gave me in the McDonald’s parking lot.

 I left, again.
 There was something about our relationship that I just didn’t think would work.
 I moved on, and married someone else.
 So did he.
 Fast forward 18 years.
 The man I thought I would never part with decimated our lives: he moved us cross country on bad checks and ill plans.
 I lost everything, and went from lake house to homeless in four weeks.

 After settling near my mother and my dear stepfather (they’d only been married a few years) I realized that he still cared for me.
 Last December, we were married, 24 years and four months after we met.
 I remember what he said to me when we went to pick up my last few things from my temporary home: “The way I see it, I’m bringing you home to heal.”
 And that he did.

-So now we’re raising my son, Aslan, my stepdaughter, waiting for my teenage daughter to graduate high school and keeping watch over a seemingly a ton of animals including the Clandestine Chickens.
+So now we’re raising my son, Aslan, my stepdaughter, waiting for my early-twenties daughter to graduate college and keeping watch over a seemingly a ton of animals including the Clandestine Chickens.
 This blog focuses on how good life can get (cause it can be Brutal, I know) and the domesticity that rules my existence.